 Your blog doesn't have to be the same as other blogs.
 Your blog can be a mishmash of case studies, quotes, interviews, short writing, and graphics.
 You can pull ideas from other sources (of course, with credit), so you're not the only person doing all the writing.

 Readers don't assess your blog based on how long it is but on how helpful and entertaining it is.

 For any of the suggested ideas above to work, the content itself must be of value.
+You must think about how content writing helps the business.
 Here are four elements you can consider while assessing your content:

 Context - Your content should explain the where, when, what, why, how, and who.
 Take this blog as an example.
 My where is online; my when is when people are looking for alternative content executions; my what is the replacements for blogs; my why is due to an inquiry; my how is by understanding the real goal of content creation; and my who is those who don't have confidence in writing.
 If you don't give your audience the full context, they might get confused, lose interest, and exit.

 Choice - This does not only refer to the chosen topic but also the format of content and its mode of distribution.
 Your content should feel natural and appropriate in its format.
 Reading off a list of things and creating that as a video simply doesn't work.
 Why not create a checklist instead?